 Ultra Mobile distinguishes itself from other budget MVNOs by offering free international talk and text.
-Its plans are probably the best in the industry for those who want to stay in touch with friends and relatives across the globe without spending too much, Ultra Mobile is probably the best option available.
+If you're looking to stay connected with friends or family across the globe without spending too much, Ultra Mobile is probably the best option available.

 But for everyone else, Ultra’s probably not the best cell phone plan.
 Most of the company’s plans don’t offer much full-speed data, and its unlimited plans are pricey.

 - Service plans: Every Ultra plan offers free, unlimited international text and calling to over 80 countries.
 The main difference between plans is the full-speed data allotment, which ranges from one GB to unlimited.
 Ultra does not offer family plans.

 - Our favorite plan: Our favorite Ultra deal is the prepaid 3-Month 6GB Plan.
 It’s a fantastic way to get free international calling and a decent amount of data for around $5 a week.